-For example, this may occur when children in the same year group live at the same address, or if the distance between the home and school is exactly the same, for example, blocks of flats.
-If there is no other way of separating the applications according to the admissions criteria, for example if the distance between two or more homes and the school is exactly the same (eg homes are in the same block of flats), and if to admit both or all of the children would cause the legal limit to be exceeded, the local authority will use a computerised system to randomly select the child to be offered the final place.
-As an exception, the governing body will give careful consideration to offering places above the Admission Number to applications from children whose twin or sibling from a multiple birth is admitted, even when there are no other vacant places.
+For example, this may occur when children in the same year group live at the same address, or if the distance between the home and Academy is exactly the same, for example, blocks of flats.
+If there is no other way of separating the application according to the admissions criteria, for example if the distance between two or more homes and the Academy is exactly the same (eg homes are in the same block of flats), and if to admit both or all of the children would cause the legal limit to be exceeded, the Academy Committee will draw lots to randomly select the child to be offered the final place.
+As an exception, the Academy Committee will give careful consideration to offering places above the Admission Number to applications from children whose twin or sibling from a multiple birth is admitted, even when there are no other vacant places.